tess-jl/aws-developer-course/notes/14_AWS_Serverless_DynamoDB.md

 * **TTL enabled/row** --> define a TTL column and then DynamoDB deletes them within a given time
 * typically deletes within 48hrs of expiration
 * deleted items also deleted in GSI, LSI
-* streams used for recovery of these deleted items
+* streams used for recovery of these deleted items (within 24hrs)

 Hands On
 time to epoch --> epoch converter freeware --> get timestamp